 As you contemplate organizational change, you’ll want to harness the full potential of negotiation to create value.

-Only a multi-issue framework allows negotiators to make tradeoffs on differences in preferences and increase the size of the pie (See also, Negotiation Skills: Expanding the Pie – Integrative Bargaining versus Distributive Bargaining).
+Only a multi-issue framework allows negotiators to make tradeoffs on differences in preferences and increase the size of the pie (See also, Expanding the Pie: Integrative versus Distributive Bargaining Negotiation Strategies).

 Even if an employee prefers to negotiate on a single issue, such as how many days per year you expect her to travel, you should launch an integrative negotiation that identifies underlying interests.
 You might come up with a package that allows her to make one-day trips occasionally, travel most frequently to favored destinations, and trade some travel commitments for other tasks.